Elk Grove Village, Illinois

-Elk Grove Village is a village in Cook and DuPage counties in the U.S. state of Illinois.
-Per the 2020 census, the population was 32,812.
-Located 20 mi northwest of Chicago along the Golden Corridor, the Village of Elk Grove Village was incorporated on July 17, 1956.
+Elk Grove Village is a village in Cook and DuPage Counties, Illinois, United States.
+The population was 32,812 at the 2020 census, and was estimated at 31,802 in 2024.
+Located 22 mi northwest of Chicago along the Golden Corridor, the Village of Elk Grove Village was incorporated on July 17, 1956.
 It is directly adjacent to O'Hare International Airport and is economically important to the Chicago metropolitan area due to its large industrial park, located on the eastern border of the village.
 The community is served by several Interstate highways including I-90, I-290/I-355/Route 53, and IL-390.
 Elk Grove is also expected to be served by the I-490 Western O'Hare Bypass upon completion of the project.

 History

 Pre-colonial and colonial eras

 The land that is now the Village of Elk Grove was controlled by the Miami Confederacy (which contained the Illini and Kickapoo tribes) starting in the early 1680s.
 The Confederacy was driven from the area by the Iroquois and Meskwaki in the early 1700s.

 The French-allied Potawatomi began to raid and take possession of Northern Illinois in the 1700s.
 In the late 1700s and early 1800s, the Potawatomi expanded southwards from their territory in Green Bay and westward from their holdings near Detroit, until they controlled in an L-shaped swath of territory from Green Bay to the Illinois River, and from the Mississippi River to the Maumee River.

 In 1833, the Potawatomi signed the 1833 Treaty of Chicago with the United States Government.
 As a result of the Treaty, the United States was granted control of all land west of Lake Michigan and east of Lake Winnebago in exchange for a tract of land west of the Mississippi.
 The land that is now Elk Grove was ceded to the U.S. in this treaty, which sparked mass white immigration to the Northern Illinois area.
-The U.S. Government purchased the land for about 15 cents per acre, and then resold it to white settlers for 1.25 dollars per acre.
+The U.S. Government purchased the land for about 15 cents per acre and then resold it to white settlers for 1.25 dollars per acre.

 Aaron Miner, a revolutionary war veteran, moved to what is now in Elk Grove in 1833.
 He maintained friendly relations with the remaining Potawatomi, who gave him a firebrand.
 His wife and daughter often baked cookies which they would trade with the Potawatomi for venison and game.